raspberrypilearning/pico-probe/en/step_1.md

 ## What you will make

-This upgradeable project uses a soil moisture probe to detect how dry the soil is and alerts the user with a warning LED.
-When the soil’s moisture level drops below a set threshold, the LED turns on, signaling that the plant needs watering.
+A soil moisture sensor to check how dry the soil is.
+It warns the user with a light.
+When the soil becomes too dry, the light turns on to show that the plant needs water.

 --- print-only ---